Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Proposed Work

 A central contribution of our work is to address a fundamental yet often overlooked limitation in the standard evaluation protocol for citation recommendation.
 Traditionally, models are evaluated in a transductive setting.
 In this setup, the corpus of candidate documents is often constructed from the union of training, validation and test sets, and also the unparsable documents.
 While this does not lead to direct data leakage (i.e., using test labels for training), it creates an artificial evaluation landscape.
 Specifically, the ground truth citation for a given test query itself may be another document within the test set.
 This means the system is evaluated on its ability to find connections within a static collection where the query documents themselves are pre-indexed and searchable which is a condition that never holds in a real-world application.
 To faithfully address this shortcoming, we define and adopt a rigorous inductive evaluation setting.
 The core principle of the inductive setting is to enforce a strict temporal separation between the evaluation query and the candidate corpus, mirroring the natural arrow of time in research.

 Formally, let $D_{\text{eval}}$ be an evaluation set (either the validation set, $D_{\text{val}}$, or the test set, $D_{\text{test}}$), and let $C$ be the candidate corpus available for recommendation.
-The inductive setting imposes two critical constraints: \begin{enumerate}[noitemsep, topsep=2pt, parsep=0pt, partopsep=0pt, leftmargin=*] \item \textbf{Disjoint Sets:} The set of evaluation documents and the candidate corpus must be strictly disjoint, as defined by: { }
+The inductive setting imposes two critical constraints: \begin{enumerate} \item \textbf{Disjoint Sets:} The set of evaluation documents and the candidate corpus must be strictly disjoint, as defined by: